zapomatic/bitwatch/README.md

    - One of the early block reward payout addresses (but the reward was moved)

 Of course, services like [Arkham](https://intel.arkm.com/explorer/entity/satoshi-nakamoto) have a full tracker for Satoshi's addresses, but we want to check our own addresses (and probably privately with our own node)

-## Umbrel Home

-If running on an Umbrel home, and the desire is to run a sovereign monitoring node (for privacy reasons), the following steps can be taken:

-1. Install the Umbrel app
-2. Install Fulcrum (faster electrum server, using Electrs will return 502 errors looking up address data on an Umbrel Home or Raspberry Pi device)
-3. Install Mempool app
-4. Configure Mempool to use Fulcrum as the server (right click on the Mempool app and under Settings, set the server to Fulcrum)
-5. Wait for Fulcum/Mempool to sync
-6. Restart Mempool
-7. Configure Bitwatch to use the local Mempool instance (e.g. `http://10.0.0.33:3006`)
-8. (optional) Configure Bitwatch to use a Telegram bot for notifications

 ## Contributing